pauliejes/xAPI_LRS_Test/TestingRequirements.md

 * An LRS's Statement API accepts PUT requests only if the "statementId" parameter is a String (Type, 7.2.1.table1.b)
 * An LRS cannot modify a Statement, state, or Object in the event it receives a Statement with statementID equal to a Statement in the LRS already.
 (7.2.1.a, 7.2.2.b)
 * An LRS's Statement API upon processing a successful PUT request returns code 204 No Content (7.2.1)
-* An LRS's Statement API rejects with error code 409 Conflict any Statement with the "statementID" parameter equal to a Statement in the LRS already **Implicit** (7.2.1.b, 7.2.2.b)
+* An LRS's Statement API rejects with error code 409 Conflict any Statement with the "statementId" parameter equal to a Statement in the LRS already **Implicit** (7.2.1.b, 7.2.2.b)
 * A POST request is defined as a "pure" POST, as opposed to a GET taking on the form of a POST (7.2.2.e)
 * An LRS's Statement API accepts POST requests (7.2.2)
 * An LRS's Statement API upon processing a successful POST request returns code 204 No Content and all Statement UUIDs within the POST **Implicit** (7.2.2)